kdheepak/blog/content/31-math-puzzles-with-analytical-solutions.md

 We can do even better.

-Let's assume that the minimum number of drops to guarantee finding the floor when the eggs would break for a $N$ storey building is $x$.
+Let's assume that the minimum number of drops to guarantee finding the floor when the eggs would break for a $N$ storey tower is $x$.
 That means that if when we drop the first egg the egg breaks, we have $x - 1$ drops of the second egg to find the solution.
 We already know that we can search at most $x - 1$ floors with the $1$ egg using $x - 1$ drops.
 If our first drop was from a floor greater than $x$, we would not be able to guarantee finding the solution to this problem.
-This means that if we have two eggs we would want to drop from first egg from floor $x$, where $x$ is the minimum number of drops that will guarantee finding the floor where the eggs break in a $N$ storey building.
+This means that if we have two eggs we would want to drop from first egg from floor $x$, where $x$ is the minimum number of drops that will guarantee finding the floor where the eggs break in a $N$ storey tower.

 When we drop the first egg from floor $x$, if the egg breaks, we can use the second egg to find which floor from $1$ to $x - 1$ is the solution.
 If the egg doesn't break, now we have used $1$ drop.